Fahad Yasin Haji Dahir

-Fahad Yasin Haji Dahir, (aka Abu - Camaar), commonly known only as Fahad Yasin, is a Somali civil servant and politician, as well as a former journalist.
+Fahad Yasin Haji Dahir, (aka Abu - Camaar; born 19 July 1978), commonly known only as Fahad Yasin, is a Somali civil servant and politician, as well as a former journalist.
 He was also the campaign manager for Mohamed Abdullahi Mohamed "Farmaajo" in the 2017 elections.
 After the elections, he was appointed Chief of Staff for Villa Somalia and then Director General of the National Intelligence and Security Agency (NISA).
 Farmaajo subsequently appointed him as his national security advisor.
+The intelligence offices of the Somali regional governments (under the National Intelligence Directorate had appointed Abdalla Yasin Jama Mohamed Dalaf as the director of head of intelligence and submission of terrorist information for the Puntland regional government.

 Background

-According to his Somali and Kenyan documents, Yasin was born in Mandera, Kenya on 19 July 1978 to a family of the Reer Aw Xasan clan.
+According to his Somali and Kenyan documents, Yasin was born in Mandera, Kenya on 19 July 1978.
 His family members however claim that he was born in Beled Hawo, located in the Gedo region of Somalia.
 His father and mother divorced when he was four years old, and she moved with him to a slum in the Hawle Wadag District of Mogadishu.
 Yasin acquired his religious education from a series of madrasas.

 His mother later married Abdulkadir Gardheere, who was of the Marehan clan.
 After the overthrow of Siad Barre in 1991, the family fled to Kenya due to their clan connections with Barre.
 Yasin lived in the Utanga refugee camp for several years.
 During this time he served as an imam in the Abu Dujana mosque.
 Later he moved to Nairobi, where his step-father had bought a restaurant, for religious studies.
 Gardheere was killed in 1997 by Ethiopian forces while fighting in Beled Hawo.
 Yasin is said to have furthered his religious studies at El Iman University in Yemen and in Pakistan.

 Both Yasin and his step-father were members of the organization Al-Itihaad al-Islamiya, an organization which was affiliated with Al-Qaeda and was based in Somalia.
 According to Garowe Online, Yasin participated in battles in the 1990s in Gedo, Arare and Bosaso, but "he was not a fighting soldier" according to BBC sources.

-Career in Journalism
+Career in journalism

-In the early 2000's he began writing for SomaliTalk, a website which was then owned by Al-itihaad al Islamiya.
+In the early 2000's he began writing for SomaliTalk, a website which was then owned by Al-itihaad al-Islami.
 Yasin was a critic of both the Abdiqasim and the Abdullahi Yusuf Transitional Federal Governments.
 At one point he interviewed TFG President Abdi Qasim Salad Hassan.